leemunroe/blog/_posts/2016-08-16-responsive-email-design.markdown

 For best results on high resolution screens (like Retina display on the iPhone) you should save any image assets **at least 2x** the dimensions you plan to display them at.

 For example, if you plan to have header image that is 600px x 100px in your email, then that graphic should be saved at 1200px x 200px.
 Then in your HTML you set the height and width and it looks nice and crisp.
-Don't reply on `max-width: 100%;` styling as [Outlook will ignore this](https://www.emailonacid.com/blog/article/email-development/mobile-optimization-retina-images-in-email).
+Don't rely on `max-width: 100%;` styling as [Outlook will ignore this](https://www.emailonacid.com/blog/article/email-development/mobile-optimization-retina-images-in-email).

-Note that you can make the image quality lower and it will still look good.
-I wrote about this [retina display technique before](http://www.leemunroe.com/designing-for-high-resolution-retina-displays/).

 ```html
 <img src="logo.png" height="100px" width="600px" alt="Company Logo" style="max-width: 100%;">